jfrey-xx/blog/_posts/2015-02-04-openbci-p300-coadapt.md

 [^4]: Can I have my free kit now?

-There's many more applications waiting to rocket your EEG within OpenViBE, and many *many* more if you learn how to create new scenarios -- it's a graphical language, it's ~~messy~~ easy to get your teeth into neurofeedback.
+There's many more applications waiting to rocket your EEG within OpenViBE, and many *many* more if you learn how to create new scenarios -- it's a graphical language, it's <s>messy</s> easy to get your teeth into neurofeedback.

 Please contribute to those different projects, and to this very tutorial if you see any mistake[^5] or if I'm not clear in my explanations.